itHotL/PlayerStats/README.md

         ![Translated](src/main/resources/images/translated.png)
       - Only show statistics for **whitelisted** players
       - Exclude statistics from **banned** players
+      - Exclude statistics from specific players with `/statexclude`
       - Limit who is allowed to **share statistics** in chat and how often players can share
       - Limit statistics based on when a player **last joined**.
         This option can be particularly useful if you have had a lot of players join your server in the past